Custom Web Design by Rainbo Design

 } // end addGradient

-This example is a bad choice in some aspects.
-It relies on non-standard CSS properties that differ among all of the different browser families.
-The gradient filter often makes the text a bit ugly in Internet Explorer.
-And I had to revise my original code in order to support the Webkit-based browsers Chrome and Safari because JavaScript cannot access the stylesheets fully until after the document has loaded.
-So I had to add an onLoad() function to the <body> tag to initialize the variable 'mySheet'.
+This example originally relied on vendor prefixes that added different rules for each of the different browser families to support older versions.
+That's no longer necessary.
+And the gradient filter often makes foreground text a bit ugly in Internet Explorer.
+Thankfully, IE 10 and Edge support the W3C standard now.
+I had to revise my original code in order to support the Webkit-based browsers Chrome and Safari because in those browsers, JavaScript cannot access the stylesheets fully until after the document has loaded.
+So I had to add an onLoad() event listener function to initialize the variable 'mySheet' properly in all browsers.
 But I wanted to experiment with CSS gradients, and this particular function does clearly demonstrate that there are often times when you simply must accomodate the differences in the JavaScript and graphics engines in popular browsers.
-The function is also far less than perfect because it fails to check the version of the browser to see if the W3C Standard CSS Level 3 version of the gradient property is supported.
-While I was able to find some great examples of browser detection functions, it would have needlessly complicated the JavaScript for this simple example.

 Adding A New Stylesheet With JavaScript